-You might have heard it talked about or seen it come up in an article or two, but you still have no idea what DCC train control is?
+You might have heard it talked about or seen it come up in an article or two, but still, have no idea what DCC train control or DCC controllers are?

 Well, it’s one of those things that’s simple on the surface and a little complex underneath.

 So let’s jump straight into learning some more about DCC train controllers and DCC systems!

 What Is DCC Train Control?